During uncertain financial times, it pays to be prepared

 #1: Know your basic budget.

 The typical budget consists of a healthy balance of ‘needs’ (rent, mortgage, food, etc.) and ‘wants’ (eating out, travel, hobbies, etc.).
 Should things suddenly get tight financially, your typical budget won’t apply.
-Knowing your basic budget for this scenario—i.e. exactly how much money is required to cover the essentials—will enable you to immediately identify where to cut back (or cut out).
+Knowing your basic budget for this scenario (e.g., exactly how much money is required to cover the essentials) will enable you to immediately identify where to cut back (or cut out).

 #2: Consolidate high-interest debt.

 It’s important to protect your credit rating by continuing to pay down debt/bills on time.
-Consolidating high-interest debt into one low-rate option (like a line of credit) will free up cash to help do this.
+Consolidating high-interest debt can be a possible solution to help free up some much-needed monthly cash flow.

-If your debt is under control, but haven’t had the time to build up your emergency fund, consider getting pre-approved for a low-interest loan or line of credit.
-Either one can serve as your ‘financial emergency backup plan’, should you need it.
+If your debt is under control, but haven’t had the time to build up your emergency fund, consider getting pre-approved for a secured home equity line of credit which can serve as your ‘financial emergency backup plan’, should you need it.

 Whether it’s a short-term solution or a long-term plan, tap into educator-specific resources to support you—every step of the way.